jamuupolyy/Shadowbounce/README.md

 This was projects 1 and 2 for Semester 2 2019 Object Oriented Software Design (SWEN20003).

-The goal was to build an arcade game using Java.
+The goal was to build an arcade game similar to Peggles using Java.
 The first project was to implement basic physics and game functionality, while the second expanded into a fully realised game.

 The game utilises the `bagel` package, which was built specifically for the project by the head tutor in order to build our game from.